Clamentos/FabRISC/src/spec/Section6.typ

         [Special Purpose Bank],

         [In this subsection the special purpose registers are discussed.
-Some of these registers are unprivileged, that is, accessible to any process at any time regardless of the privilege, while others are machine mode only and the `ILLI` (Illegal Instruction) fault must be triggered if an access is performed in user mode to those resources.
+Some of these registers are unprivileged, that is, accessible to any process at any time regardless of the privilege, while others are machine mode only and the `ILLI` fault must be triggered if an access is performed in user mode to those resources.
 These registers are also hart private.
 The special purpose registers are the following:],

         pagebreak(),
         tableWrapper([`SPRB` layout.], table(